nikochiko/kausm.in/content/posts/aiosmtpd.md

 I was recently faced with this when building a guided project for a training [[1]]({{< relref "#references" >}}).
-One of the tasks in that project was for the students was to use SMTP credentials from the config to send an email for a notification.
-For that reason, the solution had to be very simple to use.
+One of the tasks in that project was for the students was to use SMTP credentials from the config to send an email notification.

-I did some research and recommended students to do this:
+I did some research and found aiosmtpd (standard library's [`smtpd`](https://docs.python.org/3/library/smtpd.html) recommends using this package).
+All we need to do is:
 ```
 pip3 install aiosmtpd
 aiosmtpd -n
 ```

 That's it!
-An SMTP server is now running on `loaclhost:8025` and its default configuration is perfect.
+An SMTP server is now running on `localhost:8025` and it will print any received emails to console.

-That's brilliant if you are working locally.
-You don't need to write more code to monkeypatch the mailer function and stop the SMTP logic from executing.
-Just change the dev-configuration and it just works.
+That's brilliant if working locally, the default configuration is exactly what we need.
+No need for more code to monkeypatch in testing environment, just some configuration changes.

-You can even [`netcat`](https://linux.die.net/man/1/nc) to this port and try sending emails with raw handwritten SMTP commands.
-Now that's something incredibly satisfying.
+You can even [`netcat`](https://linux.die.net/man/1/nc) to this port and try sending emails with raw SMTP commands.

 # Extending aiosmtpd